Silvenore/Project-2/README.md

 -Exploring the target system and finding the flag.

 My goal as the SOC analyst was to find evidence of the pentesting attempts through logs on Kibana.

+I used the following presentation to document my findings.
+!(Project 2.pdf)